 Add to that the cost of gas, renting apartments that are very small and with pay for parking issues all over Waikiki if that’s where you plan to stay, and it gets expensive.
 Auto and health insurance is expensive too.
-Can you earn $25,000 per year and survive Hawaii’s high cost of living?
-Yes, probably.
+Can you earn $50,000 per year and survive Hawaii’s high cost of living?
+Maybe.
 But, be prepared to be really frugal and live in a manner you may not be accustomed to (slumming).

-Hawaii’s electrical generators are run on petroleum for the most part.
-When the price of gas went through the roof – so did electricity in Hawaii.
-The islands now boast the highest cost for electricity per unit – in the USA.
+Hawaii’s electrical generators are run on oil and coal for the most part.
+When the price of oil went through the roof – so did electricity in Hawaii.
+The islands “boast” (if you can call it that!) the highest cost for electricity per unit – in the USA.
 It’s about 300% of the national average.